Šarplaninac: Characteristics

-The Šarplaninac is a large, strongly built dog.
+The Šarplaninac is a large and strongly built dog.
 The body is slightly longer than the height at the withers, and the front legs account for approximately 55% of the height.
 The head is large but proportional to the body, with dark eyes.

-It is a robust, well proportioned dog with plenty of bone, of a size that is well above the average and with a thick, long, rather coarse coat that emphasises the short coupled appearance.
+It is a robust, well-proportioned dog with plenty of bone, of a size that is well above the average and with a thick, long, rather coarse coat that emphasises the short-coupled appearance.
 Dogs weigh some 35–45 kg, bitches about 5 kg less.
 The average height at the withers is 62 cm for dogs and 58 cm for bitches.

 It is always solid in colour: fawn, iron grey, white or almost black; usually sable or grey with darker "overalls" on the head and back, the undercoat being paler.
 The colour need not be completely uniform, and most Šarplaninac have several different shades of the same colour fading into one another.

 The dogs may be expected to live for some 11–13 years.

-Ban
+Legislation

-Šarplaninac is on the list of banned dog breeds in Denmark.
-The Danish list includes 13 breeds and it is considered controversial having received criticism from dog owners and several political parties because eight of the 13 breeds have no reports of any incident.
+The Šarplaninac is on the list of banned dog breeds in Denmark.
+The Danish list includes 13 breeds and it is considered controversial, having received criticism from dog owners and several political parties because eight of the 13 breeds have no reports of any incident.
 Among the eight is Šarplaninac.

+It is viewed on the one Macedonian denar coin.